IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 People's attitudes and beliefs that undervalue men's rights are a barrier to addressing men's rights issues.
 The Commission should combat beliefs that devalue men's human rights.

-In the *Amman Declaration and Programme of Action*^[Amman Declaration and Program for Action], NHRIs have agreed to education, promotion and awareness-raising activities on equal rights for women and men (gender equality) and to eliminate prejudices against women and men:
+In the *Amman Declaration and Programme of Action*\[52], NHRIs have agreed to education, promotion and awareness-raising activities on equal rights for women and men (gender equality) and to eliminate prejudices against women and men:

 > The NHRIs assembled agreed to the following broad principles and areas of work...
 >